 Smart contracts allow users to register customized contract bytecode in the blockchain and invoke transactions in UB’s chain.
 The bytecode is executed in a Turing-complete virtual machine for blockchain.

-Developers can write smart contracts using a programming language with friendly syntax, which is then compiled into contract bytecode and stored in the blockchain.
+Developers can write smart contracts using a programming language with friendly syntax (C#, Java, LUA or Kotlin), which is then compiled into contract bytecode and stored in the blockchain.

-Each wallet of UB synchronizes the blockchain to a block with contract transactions, and invokes a virtual machine to perform and verify the relevant contract bytecode.
+Each node of UB synchronizes the blockchain and invokes a virtual machine to perform and verify the relevant contract bytecode.

-The operator of the registration contract will execute the contract bytecode to register on the chain as a new smart contract, and once successful a new smart contract address will be assigned.
+The operator of the registration of the contract will execute the contract bytecode to register on the chain as a new smart contract, and once successful a new smart contract address will be assigned.

-The operator that invokes the contract, invokes the smart contract on a chain, executes the corresponding bytecode, and generates certain execution results, such as transfer or contract status changes.
+The operator that invokes the contract on the chain, executes the corresponding bytecode, and generates certain execution results, such as transfer or contract status changes.

-The operator of the upgraded contract can assign a unique name to an un-upgraded and unwritten contract on the blockchain, and mark the contract as un-cancellable.
+The operator that upgrades a contract can assign a unique name to an un-upgraded and unwritten contract on the blockchain and mark the contract as un-cancellable.
 This smart contract is invoked by the user or other contract by the contract name.

-The operator of the logout contract can mark an un-upgraded and unwritten contract on the user-created blockchain as cancelled.
+The operator that cancels a contract can mark an un-upgraded and unwritten contract on the user-created blockchain as cancelled.
 The cancelled contract will not disappear from the blockchain, but cannot be called again, only the relevant historical data can be queried.

-The contract virtual machine uses Turing-complete virtual machine for implementation.
+The contract virtual machine is designed to be Turing-complete.
 The contract virtual machine has a high performance, is scalable and can interact with the UB blockchain.
-It can also enforce bytecode of smart contracts and return the results.
+It can run smart contracts and return the results.

 Developers can use a variety of high-level programming languages for smart contract development, and compile and generate contract bytecode to be stored in UB’s blockchain.

-After weighing different options, UB has decided to adopt UVM virtual machine, which is based on improvements of LUA, and subsequently supports simulated languages similar to C#, Java and EVM.
-Other types of virtual machines will be added in the future to achieve the most extensive technical community support possible.
-UVM is one of the most efficient virtual machines and its underlying language has been used for years in practical applications.
+After weighing different options, UB has decided to adopt a UVM virtual machine, which is based on improvements of LUA, and subsequently supports simulated languages similar to C#, Java and Kotlin.
+The UVM is one of the most efficient virtual machines and its underlying language has been used for years in practical applications.

-In terms of security, UVM will remove some functionality such as external IO.
-In terms of stability, the UVM financial dual-process ensures the feature of exits from abnormal processes and continual executions.
+In terms of security, the UVM will remove some functionality such as external IO.
+In terms of stability, the UVM ensures graceful termination and continual executions.

 The implementation of smart contracts requires gas, which is the economic cost of implementing smart contracts.
 Gas in UB’s Chain uses UBTC as system base coins.
-The gas mechanism increases the cost of attacking the blockchain, through a large number of sending contracts, and pays for the implementation of the smart contract for the blockchain ecosystem.
+The gas mechanism increases the economic disincentive of attacking the blockchain ensuring stability.

 Different contract calls require a different amount of gas, depending on the number of contract bytecode instructions and the types of instructions in the execution process.